#1

 Here are the main chemical components generally found in propolis:

-• VEGETABLE RESINS: Bees collect resins from different plants, such as conifers, poplars, birches, willows, etc.
+• VEGETABLE RESINS: Honeybees collect resins from different plants, such as conifers, poplars, birches, willows, etc.

-• BEESWAX: Bees add beeswax to propolis to make it more malleable.
+• BEESWAX: Honeybees add beeswax to propolis to make it more malleable.

 • POLYPHENOLS: These are chemical compounds present in propolis that have antioxidant properties.
 Flavonoids, in particular, are polyphenols commonly found in propolis.
 They represent the large family of plant pigments.
-The main flavonoids found in propolis are chrysin, pinocembrin, galangin, quercetin and pinobanskin, all of which have broad-spectrum anti-inflammatory and anti-microbial action.
-They act on a systemic level to combat pathogens.
-These molecules protect against oxidative stress by preventing damage from singulated oxygen.
-They are excellent antifungal and antispasmodic agents!
+The main flavonoids found in propolis are chrysin, galangin, quercetin, all of which have anti-inflammatory and anti-microbial properties.
+They act on a systemic level to fight pathogens.
+These molecules protect against oxidative stress while preventing damage from singulated oxygen.
+They are excellent antifungal and antispasmodic agents.

 • PHENOLIC COMPOUNDS AND AROMATIC ACIDS: Each of these compounds and acids has a very specific therapeutic activity.
-These include caffeic, ferulic, benzoic, cinnamic and coumaric acids, etc. These in particular are recognised for their antibacterial, antifungal and anti-inflammatory effectiveness.
+These include caffeic, ferulic, benzoic, cinnamic and coumaric acids.
+These are mostly recognised for their antibacterial, antifungal and anti-inflammatory properties.

-• TERPENES: Anethol, eugenol, alpha-pinene, geraniol, etc. are terpene derivatives of plant origin and have much the same properties, mainly antiseptic and aromatic.
+• TERPENES: Anethol, eugenol, alpha-pinene, geraniol, etc. are terpene derivatives of plant origin and have much the same properties, mainly antiseptic and aromatic properties.

-• ESSENTIAL OILS: Propolis contains essential oils from the plants it collects, giving it its characteristic aroma.
+• ESSENTIAL OILS: Propolis contains essential oils from the plants, giving it its characteristic aroma.
 Pinene, eugenol, guiaol and others are well known for their antiseptic power.

-• VITAMINS AND OLIGO-ELEMENTS: Almost all the trace elements that are essential for good health are represented.
+• VITAMINS AND TRACE ELEMENTS: Most of the trace elements essential for good health are presented in propolis.
 There are even traces of gold, and more commonly magnesium, zinc, aluminium, iron, copper, silicon, strontium, nickel, etc.

 It is important to note that the specific chemical composition of propolis can vary from one region to another, and can have different effects on health.
 The beneficial properties of propolis are attributed to the synergy of the different compounds present in its composition.